 2.1.
-About the National Radioactive Waste Management Facility Community Benefit Program - Kimba Round 3 grant opportunity
+About the National Radioactive Waste Management Facility New Community Benefit Program 2019-22 grant opportunity

-These guidelines contain information for the National Radioactive Waste Management Facility Community Benefit Program - Kimba Round 3 grants.
+These guidelines contain information for the National Radioactive Waste Management Facility New Community Benefit Program 2019-22 grants.

-We will provide up to \$2 million for projects in and around Kimba in South Australia.
+We will provide up to \$2 million per community (totalling \$4 million) for projects in communities in and around Kimba and Hawker (Wallerberdina Station) in South Australia.